Adipose tissue: Genetics

+Epigenetics

+Epigenetic patterns of DNA methylation, highlighting high hypomethylation in adipocytes and ASPCs and predominant hypermethylation in myeloid cells.

+Different cell types within adipose tissue exhibit distinct DNA methylation patterns.
+Mature adipocytes and adipose progenitor cells (ASPCs) show a high degree of hypomethylation, affecting more than 50% of their regulatory regions.
+This hypomethylation is associated with the activation of genes involved in triglyceride synthesis, such as glycerol‑3‑phosphate acyltransferase 1 (GPAM).

+In contrast, myeloid cells display approximately 73% hypermethylated regions, reflecting an epigenetic program opposite to that of the adipocytic lineage.

+Overall, there is a direct relationship between DNA demethylation and gene expression, whereby highly expressed genes tend to exhibit low methylation levels.
+These epigenetic patterns contribute to defining the functional identity of the different cell types within subcutaneous adipose tissue (SAT).

 Physical properties

 Adipose tissue has a density of ~0.9 g/ml.
 Thus, a person with more adipose tissue will float more easily than a person of the same weight with more muscular tissue, since muscular tissue has a density of 1.06 g/ml.

+Genomic Architecture and Risk of Abdominal Obesity

+In addition to the visible changes in adipose tissue associated with obesity, recent research indicates that the risk of developing abdominal obesity and cardiometabolic alterations also depends on the 3D organization of the genome in subcutaneous adipose tissue.
+Single‑cell epigenomic studies have shown that many genetic variants associated with abdominal fat distribution (measured as WHRadjBMI) are preferentially located in active genomic regions of adipocytes.
+These regions display low levels of DNA methylation and belong to the so‑called A compartment, which is characterized by higher gene activity.
+These findings suggest that adipocytes in subcutaneous adipose tissue play a key role in mediating the genetic risk associated with abdominal obesity.

 Body fat meter

 A body fat meter is a tool used to measure the body fat to weight ratio in the human body.
 Different meters use various methods to determine the ratio.
 They tend to under-read body fat percentage.

 In contrast with clinical tools like DXA and underwater weighing, one relatively inexpensive type of body fat meter uses the principle of bioelectrical impedance analysis (BIA) in order to determine an individual's body fat percentage.
 To achieve this, the meter passes a small, harmless, electric current through the body and measures the resistance, then uses information on the person's weight, height, age, and sex to calculate an approximate value for the person's body fat percentage.
 The calculation measures the total volume of water in the body (lean tissue and muscle contain a higher percentage of water than fat), and estimates the percentage of fat based on this information.
 The result can fluctuate several percentage points depending on what has been eaten and how much water has been drunk before the analysis.
 This method is quick and readily accessible, but imprecise.
 Alternative methods are: skin fold methods using calipers, underwater weighing, whole body air displacement plethysmography (ADP) and DXA.